QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 It returns all supported storageclass in cluster.
 End users could also define their own storageclass.

->Note: No matter the volume is high perforamnce or capacity, its acccessModes must be **ReadWriteOnce**
+>Note: No matter the volume is high perforamnce or capacity, its acccessModes must be **ReadWriteOnce**.

 ### Network

-Kubernetes App on QingCloud uses SDN Passthrough solution for container network, IP assigned to every pod is under same VPC where host instance resides in.
+Kubernetes on QingCloud uses QingCloud SDN Passthrough solution for container network.
+IP assigned to every pod is under same VPC where host instance resides in.
 Information message about attaching NIC will be shown on QingCloud console when deploying containers.
 By this solution, Pods and host instances will locate in same layer of network, which will bring less network loss, but there are some limitations:

 1. Every host instance supports 64 NICs at most, so Kubernetes App on QingCloud restrict the number of pods on each node to 60.
 2. Private network(vxnet) is class C subnet, which only supports more than 200 IP addresses, so to support more Pods deployment, please specify more vxnet ID when creating cluster.